LootboxFund/contracts/README.md

     > 📆 TODO: Add Documentation about this process

+6. Add the two factories to Defender so that you can manage them through the UI.

 ### Independent Guilds (AKA Artemis) ⚙️

 1. We recomending following the [Guild Best Practices](./readme/GUILD_ADMIN_SETUP_BEST_PRACTICES.md) first